-Sunrise Day Camp brings the simple pleasures of childhood back to children struggling with cancer, changing months of loneliness and isolation into summers filled with sunshine, laughter and happiness.
+Sunrise Day Camp-Long Island – a program of a program of the Sunrise Association and the Friedberg JCC – brings the simple pleasures of childhood back to children struggling with cancer, changing months of loneliness and isolation into summers filled with sunshine, laughter and happiness.
 And because Sunrise is a day camp, it does all this while allowing the children to continue their medical treatment and enjoy the comfort and safety of their own homes at night.

-As a proud member of the Sunrise Association, our mission is to bring back the joys of childhood to children with cancer and their siblings through our Day Camp, Year-Round and In-Hospital Recreational Programs, all offered free of charge.
+Sunrise Day Camp-Long Island is a proud member of the Sunrise Association, whose mission is to bring back the joys of childhood to children with cancer and their siblings worldwide.
+Sunrise accomplishes this through the creation and oversight of welcoming, inclusive summer day camps, year-round programs and in-hospital recreational activities, all offered free of charge.

 What We Do For Kids with Cancer and Their Siblings

 Sunrise Day Camp-Long Island is the world’s first full-summer day camp for children with cancer and their siblings, provided completely free of charge.
 Sunrise accepts campers who are between 3½ and 18 years old, who are on active treatment for cancer or have been treated within the past 5 years, and the sibling(s) of a child who meets this criteria.
 Unlike most oncology sleep-away camps that are offered for 1-2 weeks each summer, Sunrise Day Camp allows children to attend camp as often as they like.

 For questions or more information, please contact Nick at 516.634.4199 or email him at email@example.com.
 For questions or more information in Spanish, please contact Lesly Benitez at 516-517-7858 or firstname.lastname@example.org.

 “The best thing about camp this summer was the abundance of joy and anticipation that all of my children experienced every camp day!"